 - Generate qualified leads for your offer (i.e. get calls booked, strike up an enrollment conversation in the DMs)

 - Test out new content.

 - Facilitate networking or connections among yourself and others

 2. Know Your Resources and Capacity.

 Different live virtual events require different levels of time, money, and capacity to prepare and execute successfully.
-Knowing how much resources and capacity are available to support the event is crucial.
-Some are super simple and quick to pull off, and others require a higher investment of resources.
+Therefore, knowing how much resources and capacity are available to support the event is crucial.
+Some events are super simple and quick to pull off, while others require a higher investment of resources.